 Vitamin D is another important nutrient for maintaining healthy bones.
 It helps our bodies absorb and store calcium, which is involved in regulating the production of new bone cells.

-Along with calcium, vitamin D plays a key role in preventing osteoporosis, and studies suggest it might also help to prevent or delay the onset of rheumatoid arthritis, as well as improve muscle strength and function.
+Along with calcium, vitamin D plays a key role in preventing osteoporosis, and studies suggest it might also prevent or delay the onset of rheumatoid arthritis, as well as improve muscle strength and function.

 To find out more about vitamin D, the role it plays in bone health, and how to get more of it from your diet, have a read of our article or visit the ROS website.